vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 </div>

-Perhaps let's look at a few different scenarios of coverage and term, it's highly likely that the common policy terms 10,20,30 are likely optimally priced.
-So perhaps looking at some potential terms in the middle may yield some fruit from using our integer programming technique/tool.
+Perhaps, let’s look at a few different scenarios of coverage and term.
+It is expected that the common policy terms 10, 20, and 30 years are likely optimally priced.
+So, perhaps looking at some potential terms in the middle may yield some fruit from using our integer programming technique/tool.

 ```python